JanX2/ShortcutRecorder/README.md

 ## Paid Support

-Paid support is available for custom alternations, help with integration and general advice regarding Cocoa development.
+Paid support is available for custom alterations, help with integration and general advice regarding Cocoa development.